 ArtworksA.Y.
 JacksonWild Cherries and Huckleberries, Lake Superior, 1921 (October)1882-1974$60,000

 Inscriptionssigned, ‘A.Y.
-JACKSON’ (lower right); titled and dated by the artist, ‘Wild Cherry / Huckleberry October 1921’ (verso upper left); inscribed by the artist, ‘A.Y.
-JACKSON / Rossport 1921 / Lake Superior’ (verso, centre)
+JACKSON’ (recto, lower right); titled and dated by the artist, ‘Wild Cherry / Huckleberry October 1921’ (verso, upper left); inscribed by the artist, ‘A.Y.
+JACKSON / Rossport 1921 / Lake Superior’ (verso, center)

 Galerie Walter Klinkhoff Inc., Montreal;